flyconnectome/Install_instructions/Anaconda3/Anaconda3_install.md

-# Installation instructions for Anaconda3 on Linux machines at Janelia.
+# Installation instructions for Anaconda3 on Linux machines at Janelia

 Due to user permissions and potential machine breaks on the linux machines at Janelia, one of two methods for updating python, pip etc. is to use the [Anaconda platform](www.anaconda.org).
 The other (more complicated) method is described at the bottom of this markdown file, which won't necessarily update pip.